AP Explains: Why US troop cuts in Africa would cause alarm

 According to internal Kenyan police reports seen by The Associated Press and U.S. Africa Command statements, the al-Shabab fighters killed a U.S. service member and two Defense Department contractors, wounded two other Defense Department members and destroyed several U.S. aircraft and vehicles at an airfield used for counterterror activities.

+The U.S. on Thursday identified the Americans killed as U.S. Army Spc.
+Henry J. Mayfield, Jr and U.S. contractors Bruce Triplett and Dustin Harrison.
+An investigation continues and extra troop protection has been put in place, the statement said, while acknowledging that “the enemy achieved a degree of success in its attack.”

 A “very small U.S. force ... absolutely repelled the al-Shabab attackers away from the airfield.
-They did that under fire,” Gayler with the U.S. Africa Command told reporters.
+They did that under fire,” Gayler with the U.S. Africa Command told reporters last week.
 But the extremist group blared its attack as a propaganda win, releasing images of masked fighters posing next to aircraft in flames.

 The U.S. has increasingly targeted al-Shabab in Somalia under Trump, saying it carried out 63 airstrikes against the group last year and killed more than 320 fighters.